Complementary programme for psychologists with a foreign degree

 Individuals with a degree from outside the EU/EEA also have the possibility to obtain a Swedish licence through a proficiency test, carried out by the National Board of Health and Welfare.

-The complementary programme is given at Uppsala University and Lund University.
+The complementary programme is given at Uppsala University, Lund University and Umeå University.

 The programme consists initially of two mandatory courses:

 - Social Law, Ethics and Professionalism I, 7.5 credits

 - Clinical conversation and communication for psychologists with a foreign degree, 7.5 credits

 For the remainder of the programme, assessments of your knowledge is made and you will follow an individual study plan.
 The individual study plan consists of courses that are coordinated with the Psychology programme at Uppsala University.

 The language of education is Swedish with a large part of the literature in English.
 To complete the programme, it is essential that you speak both Swedish and English.

 After completion of studies, you can apply for a transcript of records of completed courses.
 The programme does not lead to a degree.